INTERSECT-training/packaging/_episodes/01-environment.md

 This adds a type annotation to the session object, so that IDE's and type checkers can help you write the code in the function.
 There's a docstring, which will print out nice help text when a user lists the sessions.
-And we pass through to pytest anything the user passes in via `session.posargs`
+And we pass through to pytest anything the user passes in via `session.posargs`.

 Let's try running it: